pangenome/odgi/docs/rst/commands/odgi_layout.rst

 | not have to be created for the layout calculation.

 | **-C, --temp-dir**\ =\ *PATH*
 | Directory for temporary files.
+Defaults to the current working directory.

 | **-f, --path-sgd-use-paths**\ =\ *FILE*
 | Specify a line separated list of paths to sample from for the on the fly term generation process in the path guided 2D SGD (default: sample from all paths).